wagnerfe/xml4urbanformanalysis/README.md

 # Using xml to understand how urban form shapes sustainable mobility in Berlin

-This repository will be made available as a git upon publication.
-It includes the following folders:
+This repository includes all code necessary to calculate the prsented results in the manuscript entitled "Using explainable machine learning to understand how urban form shapes sustainable mobility in Berlin":
 - ufo_map: a repository for calculating urban form metrics developed by the authors of this paper at TU Berlin and MCC
 - urbanformvmt: a repository containing the project speific files including one 'main' file that summarises the pipeline.